Lorenzo Nodarse

-Dr Lorenzo Nodarse (1 April 1909 — 20 May 1994) was Cuban tennis player.
+Lorenzo Nodarse (1 April 1909 – 20 May 1994) was a Cuban tennis player.

 Born in Havana, Nodarse featured in four Davis Cup ties for Cuba during the 1930s and was a three-time silver medalist at the Central American and Caribbean Games.

-Nodarse, a trained lawyer, served as a Davis Cup referee and Cuban sports commissioner in his career post tennis.
+Nodarse, a trained lawyer, served as a Davis Cup referee and Cuban sports commissioner in his career post-tennis.
 He left communist Cuba for the United States, settling in Texas City.